GreeLab-Kebab/gl-kebab/README.md

 - `sh gitsubtree pull_subtrees`: Fetch the changes from the remote packages and merge to the local repository by executing `git subtree add --prefix=<dest_path> --squash <package_name> master` for all packages;

 For replication of the experiment, it is not necessary to fetch the packages.
 The packages should be fetched during development only.
 Modifications in the packages should be made in the package repository.

+## Directory Structure Overview

+This reposisory is structured as follows:

+*ToDo ls command output + description*

 ## Authors